nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 clear
 ```

-> WARNING: Use With Caution!
+> :exclamation: WARNING: Use With Caution!

 <h3 id = "OpenTelegram"> </h3>